CryptoCoderz/Espers/doc/build-unix-qt.md

 Build instructions
 ===================

-Compiling Espers Qt on Ubuntu 22.04 LTS (Jammy Jellyfish)
+Compiling Espers Qt on Ubuntu 24.04 LTS (Noble Numbat)
 ---------------------------
 ### Note: guide should be compatible with other Ubuntu/Linux versions from 14.04+